jpz4085/BOOTDISK/README.md

 [^1]: See the Troubleshooting section of [NOTES](https://github.com/jpz4085/BOOTDISK/blob/main/Support/NOTES.md) for help if the terminal is forced closed due to a memory issue.
 [^2]: Persistence partitions are supported on Debian, Fedora, Gentoo, Ubuntu and related distributions.
+[^3]: The script supports all default file system options on the host platform as well as NTFS on macOS.